An Iconic Heavy Hitter Algorithm Made Private: Frequent Items with a Frequency Oracle

+The proof is relegated to Appendix~\ref{app:proof_2} due to its similarities to Theorem~\ref{thm:priv_ss}.
 The concrete envelopes and tail probabilities depend on $\mathcal{D}$, but the wrapper is agnostic to the internal design.
-For example, the non-private $\cms$, with depth $ d=\lceil\ln(1/\beta)\rceil$ and width $2k$ has the following error bounds (Lemma~\ref{lem:cms_approx}):
+We give examples of Error Envelopes for linear sketches in Appendix~\ref{app:error_envelope}.